ROSMicroPy/ROSMicroPy/docs/type-support-and-serialization.md

 This document explains the runtime type-support path used by ROSMicroPy.
 It is the deepest part of the technical track: generated or hand-written MicroPython message definitions become `dataMap` dictionaries, `dataMap` dictionaries are compiled into a compact instruction list, and micro-ROS calls slot-specific C callbacks to serialize and deserialize messages with Micro CDR.

-The diagrams are written as GitLab-compatible fenced `plantuml` blocks.
-They render on GitLab when the instance has PlantUML or Kroki enabled; otherwise they remain readable source blocks.
+The diagrams are written as fenced `mermaid` blocks, which GitHub renders directly in Markdown files.

 ## The Problem ROSMicroPy Solves